DrVoyager/SplitInference/README.md

 # Run hybrid version: port Python interpreter, PyTorch, Numpy into enclave workspace
 ```

-Refer to `src/` for  setup instructions and code.
+Refer to `src/` for instructions and the code.

----

-## Acknowledgements

-Special thanks to CAHSI and Google for funding this project.

 ---